Tsukioka Yoshitoshi — last great master of ukiyo-e

 Read MoreFew names in history carry as much weight as Leonardo da Vinci — the embodiment of the Renaissance ideal.
 Known…

-Read MoreUtagawa Kunisada (1786–1865), also known as Utagawa Toyokuni III, was one of the most prolific and commercially successful artists of…
+Read MoreUtagawa Kunisada I (1786–1865), also known as Utagawa Toyokuni III, was one of the most prolific and commercially successful artists…

 Read MorePaul Louis de Laubadère (1859–1931) was a distinguished French artist, illustrator, and engraver renowned for his intricate lithographs and detailed…